cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 As a result of this class of this class of attack, choosing prime-order groups with a 128-bit security level instantiates an OPRF with 128-(log\_2(Q)/2) bits of security.
 Moreover, such attacks are only possible for those certain applications where the adversary can query the OPRF directly.
+Applications can mitigate against this problem in a variety of ways, e.g., by rate-limiting client queries to `Evaluate()` or by rotating private keys.
 In applications where such an oracle is not made available this security loss does not apply.

 In most cases, it would require an informed and persistent attacker to launch a highly expensive attack to reduce security to anything much